SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 # Mock Router

 This is a small app that acts as a proxy in front of the SAP API Business Hub (API Hub) sandbox system.
 Because the app itself is small, we'll take the opportunity to explore different ways of running it, without having to worry too much about _what_ we're running.
-So here we'll explore running locally, in Docker, on CF and on Kubernetes with Kyma.
+So here we'll explore running locally, in Docker, on Cloud Foundry (CF) and on Kubernetes (k8s) with Kyma.

 ## Overview